Cases can happen to any seller. Our goal is to make it as easy as possible to respond.

 Cases can happen to any seller, and handling them well can go a long way towards keeping customers happy.
 Here are a few tips for communicating effectively throughout the process.

-Begin conversations with an open mind and listen patiently to what buyers have to say.
-Many problems result from miscommunication and simple human error.
+Begin conversations with an open mind and listen patiently.
+Many problems result from miscommunication or a simple human error, and this

 Take a proactive, friendly approach to resolving the issue and resist the temptation to let communications become negative as this can make coming to an agreement harder.